JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

-And with this we are ready to look at our swagger api.
+And with this we're ready to look at our swagger api.
 Just run the server and go under localhost:3000/api:

 ![Swagger Docu Example](./swagger-example.png)